 Early Help Strategy

 As part of our support for all children in school we have regular opportunities to consult with support services and health agencies through a multi-agency approach which sometimes includes completing the Early Help Form which supports families as well as pupils.
-Our school nurse is John Feinburg.
-John also works with our pupils on drugs education, sex and relationships and staying healthy.
 Please see below for information about Early Help.
 You can also contact your local Early Help Hub by telephoning: 234 1977

 The Prevent Duty

 All schools have a duty to protect children from Radicalisation.
 Children can be exposed to different views and receive information from various sources.
 Some of these views can be considered radical or extreme.
 Radicalisation is the process through which a person comes to support or be involved in extremist ideologies.
 As a school, we have a duty of care to protect our children.
 For further information, follow this link: